openmindednewby/cSharpInterviewPrep/practice/questions.md

 Notes: Using `ReadOnlySpan<char>` avoids string allocations when parsing slices from protocol buffers or HTTP headers.
 Consider `int.TryParse(ReadOnlySpan<char>, NumberStyles, IFormatProvider, out int)` for built-in validation and benchmark with BenchmarkDotNet to confirm gains.

 9. **Performance: async streaming to lower memory footprint**

+   *Question (real-life style):* "Show how you would stream trades from an HTTP endpoint without buffering the whole payload, yielding trades as they arrive and honoring cancellation."

 ```csharp
 public static async IAsyncEnumerable<Trade> StreamTradesAsync(